Smart Lighting Setup: How to Get Started, Step by Step

 Custom Commands

-Most voice platforms support creating custom routines that trigger multiple actions with a single phrase.
-For example, saying “good night” could turn off all lights, lock smart locks, and adjust the thermostat.
-These routines enhance the voice control experience by reducing the number of individual commands needed.
+Most voice platforms support routines that trigger multiple actions simultaneously.
+For example, saying “good night” could turn off the lights, dim the bedroom lights, and lock other smart devices simultaneously.

 Conditional Automation